 Alternative art education: The Syllabus – rethinking educational strategies for artists

-Explaining her hopes for the next ten months, selected artist Abigail Sidebotham commented: “For me, as an artist working in rural South West Wales and a as a new parent with a small baby to care for, the most valuable aspect of Syllabus IV is the time and space to connect with peers and arts professionals across the UK to engage in critical conversation and work collaboratively to make things happen.”
+Explaining her hopes for the next ten months, selected artist Abigail Sidebotham commented: “For me, as an artist working in rural South West Wales and as a new parent with a small baby to care for, the most valuable aspect of Syllabus IV is the time and space to connect with peers and arts professionals across the UK to engage in critical conversation and work collaboratively to make things happen.”

 The selected artists live and work across the UK, including: Pembrokeshire, Aberdeen, Tyneside, Nottingham, Cambridgeshire and London.
 Laura Clarke, curator at S1 Artspace, said this adds another dimension to the learning process.
 “The selected artists this year represent a great breadth of practices and interests,” she commented.